XiaoTaoWang/Project-Euler/README.rst

 ============
 I heard about Project Euler completely by accident.
 I was fascinated by the beautiful features of amicable numbers(亲和数), and there happened to be a related problem(`Problem 21 <https://projecteuler.net/problem=21>`_) distributed by Project Euler.
-However, what I have learned is far beyond what I expected.
+However, what I have learned was far beyond what I expected.
-A new world is open for me, a world of mathematics and algorithm, full of unknowns and miracles.
+A new world was open for me, a world of mathematics and algorithm, full of unknowns and miracles.
-It's so attractive that I can't stop myself exporing it.
+It was so attractive that I could not stop myself exporing it.

 In the beginning, I just solved those problems and uploaded my Python solutions named with the official problem indices.
 However, as I approached, I found the problems are not independent